Pasquino

+The statue is located in Piazza Pasquino in Rome, the square takes its name from this statue.

 The statue is known as the first of the talking statues of Rome, because of the tradition of attaching anonymous criticisms to its base.
 The satirical literary form pasquinade (or "pasquil") takes its name from this tradition.

 The actual subject of the sculpture is Menelaus supporting the body of Patroclus, and the subject, or the composition applied to other figures as in the Sperlonga sculptures, occurs a number of times in classical sculpture, where it is now known as a "Pasquino group".
 The actual identification of the sculptural subject was made in the eighteenth century by the antiquarian Ennio Quirino Visconti, who identified it as the torso of Menelaus supporting the dying Patroclus; the more famous of two Medici versions of this is in the Loggia dei Lanzi in Florence, Italy.
 The Pasquino is more recently characterized as a Hellenistic sculpture of the third century BC, or a Roman copy.

 History

-The statue's fame dates to the early sixteenth century, when Cardinal Oliviero Carafa draped the marble torso of the statue in a toga and decorated it with Latin epigrams on the occasion of Saint Mark's Day.
+The statue's fame dates to the early sixteenth century, when Cardinal Oliviero Carafa draped the marble torso of the statue in a toga and decorated it with Latin epigrams on the occasion of the Feast of Saint Mark.

-The Cardinal's actions led to a custom of criticizing the pope or his government by the writing of satirical poems in broad Roman dialect—called "pasquinades" from the Italian "pasquinate"—and attaching them to the statue "Pasquino".
+The Cardinal's actions led to a custom of criticizing the pope or his government by the writing of satirical poems in broad Roman dialect—called "pasquinades", from the Italian pasquinate—and attaching them to the Pasquino.
 Thus Pasquino became the first "talking statue" of Rome.
 He spoke out about the people's dissatisfaction, denounced injustice, and assaulted misgovernment by members of the Church.
 From this tradition are derived the English-language terms pasquinade and pasquil, which refer to an anonymous lampoon in verse or prose.